Vegan German Chocolate Cake

 • Avoid overbaking.
 It’ll continue to cook as it cools, so remove it from the oven when a toothpick comes out ‘mostly’ clean.

 • Make sure the cake has completely cooled before layering.
-Otherwise, your filling will melt.
+Otherwise, your filling will melt and run down the sides rather than holding the cake layers.

 Storage instructions

-To store: As the frosting/filling can be quite sticky, it’s best to keep the cake stored in the refrigerator, in a sealed container.
+To store: As the frosting/filling can be quite sticky, it’s best to refrigerate the cake in a sealed container.
 The cake will keep well for up to 1 week.
-Let the cake sit at room temperature for 30 minutes before serving, for the filling to soften.
+Let the cake sit at room temperature for 30 minutes before serving to allow the filling to soften.

-To freeze: Place slices of the cake in a sealable container and store in the freezer for up to 6 months.
+To freeze: Place cake slices in a sealable container and store in the freezer for up to 6 months.

 German chocolate cake